"Socialism": The Provocative Equivocation

 The socialists are back, but is it a big deal?
 It’s tempting to say that it’s purely rhetorical.
 Modern socialists don’t want to emulate the Soviet Union.
 To them, socialism just means “Sweden,” right?
 Even if their admiration for Sweden is unjustified, we’ve long known that the Western world contains millions of people who want their countries to be like Sweden.
 Why should we care if Sweden-fans rebrand themselves as “socialists”?

 My instinctive objection is that even using the term “socialism” is an affront to the many millions of living victims of Soviet-style totalitarian regimes.
 Talking about “socialism” understandably horrifies them.
-Since there are plenty of palatable synonyms for Swedish-type policies (starting even “Swedenism”!), selecting this particular label seems a breach of civility.
+Since there are plenty of palatable synonyms for Swedish-type policies (starting with “Swedenism”!), selecting this particular label seems a breach of civility.

 If this seems paranoid, what would you say about a new movement of self-styled “national socialists”?
 Even if their policy positions were moderate, this brand needlessly terrifies lots of folks who have already suffered enough.